 Medications: Asperger’s syndrome is not a curable condition, however, there are certain types of medication that may be able to help control some of the specific symptoms of the disorder.
 By controlling these symptoms, your child can more appropriately engage in social situations and focus at school.
 Medications may be used to improve anxiety, depression, or hyperactivity in children with Asperger’s syndrome.

 Family Involvement: Family involvement in your child’s care is vital for continuity of care at home and at our treatment center.
 Family sessions are child-specific and will involve educating you to elicit more positive responses, ensure that communication is open, and make certain that all involved in your child’s care are on the same page.
 We may spend time watching you interact with your child in order to help you see ways in which your interactions may be improved.

 In addition to our standard treatments, we also offer a number of experiential therapeutic modalities.
 These may include:

 - Nutrition and meal planning

 - Sensory rooms

 Continuing Care and Levels of Treatment

 When you come to us with a referral from the doctor, we assess your child to determine the appropriate level of care for their needs.
-We offer Child Health Management Services (CHMS) that work with developmentally delayed children on a day program and outpatient basis.
+We offer Child Health Management Services (CHMS) that work with developmentally delayed children in a day program and outpatient basis.
 We also offer Rehabilitative Services for Persons with Mental Illness (RSPMI) for children with mental disorders on a day treatment and outpatient basis.
-The evaluations will help us choose the best program for your child.
+The evaluations will help us choose the best treatment option for your child.